Fnux8890/Proactive-thesis/Doc-templates/2_Software_Architecture_Document.md

 ### 1.1 Purpose

-This document describes the overall architecture of the Data-Driven Greenhouse Climate Control System.
-Its goal is to offer an in-depth understanding of the system’s structure, component interactions, data flows, and external interfaces.
-This document is intended for system architects, developers, operators, and other technical stakeholders, serving as a guide for implementation, integration, and future extension.
+This SRS document provides a complete description of the requirements for the Simulation-Based Greenhouse Climate Control Optimization System.
+The purpose of the system is to explore strategies for balancing energy efficiency and simulated plant growth in greenhouses, building upon concepts from the DynaGrow project.
+It leverages ingested historical environmental data and uses plant growth simulation coupled with multi-objective optimization algorithms to determine potentially cost-effective control strategies.
+This document outlines the functional and non-functional requirements for this Master's thesis project, intended for the student developer and supervisor (Jan Corfixen Sørensen).

 ### 1.2 Scope

-The system is designed to leverage real-time sensor data, historical trends, and predictive modeling (via AI and genetic algorithms) to optimize greenhouse climate conditions.
+The system leverages pre-ingested historical greenhouse data and simulation to explore optimal control strategies, building on concepts from DynaGrow.
 The architecture supports:

-- **Real-Time and Historical Data Collection:** Gathering and processing environmental data (temperature, humidity, CO₂, lighting, etc.).
+* **Historical Data Access:** Reading and preparing environmental data (temperature, humidity, CO₂, etc.) from a TimescaleDB database.
-- **Predictive Analytics:** Utilizing machine learning and genetic optimization to forecast climate conditions and derive control strategies.
-- **Actuation and Control:** Dynamically adjusting greenhouse systems (heating, ventilation, etc.) based on predictive insights.
-- **Simulation and Digital Twin Integration:** Creating virtual models for testing and validation without affecting live operations.
-- **External Integration:** Connecting with weather services, energy management systems, and existing greenhouse platforms.
+* **Plant Growth Simulation:** Implementing a model (e.g., photosynthesis-based) to simulate plant responses to environmental conditions.
+* **Multi-Objective Optimization:** Utilizing an MOEA to find trade-offs between minimizing estimated energy cost and maximizing simulated plant growth.
+* **Control Recommendation Generation:** Outputting optimized control plans (e.g., light schedules) based on simulation results.
+* **Logging:** Recording essential data for analysis and debugging.

+*Out of Scope:* Direct hardware interaction, real-time data streams (unless optional FRs are implemented later), complex UI, development of novel algorithms.

+### 1.3 Definitions, Acronyms, and Abbreviations

+* **SRS:** Software Requirements Specification
+* **MOEA:** Multi-Objective Evolutionary Algorithm
+* **FR:** Functional Requirement
+* **NFR:** Non-Functional Requirement
+* **DB:** Database (specifically TimescaleDB in this project)
+* **PAR:** Photosynthetically Active Radiation (relevant context from DynaGrow)
+* **DLI:** Daily Light Integral (relevant context from DynaGrow)

+### 1.4 References

+* *Problem statement - masters thesis in Software engineering-6.pdf* (Defines initial objectives)
+* *DynGrowManual.pdf* (Provides context on system being enhanced, example models/specs)
+* *Dynagrow - multiobjective.pdf* (Details MOEA approach, objectives used in DynaGrow)
+* *(Potentially)* *thesis.pdf* (AGFACAND thesis - for implementation concepts like MOEA structure, model handling)

-### 1.3 Document Organization
+### 1.5 Overview of the Document

-After this introduction, the document details:

-- The key architectural goals and constraints.
-- An overview of the overall system context and an identification of stakeholders.
-- Various architectural views (logical, process) to illustrate system components and interactions.
-- A detailed discussion on system components, data management, interfaces, and quality attributes.
-- Security, deployment considerations, and technical recommendations.
-- A conclusion with future considerations and references.
+This document is structured as follows:

+* **Section 2:** Provides an overall description of the system including its context, functions, and operational environment.
+* **Section 3:** Details the specific functional and non-functional requirements.
+* **Section 4:** Lists any ancillary information such as appendices.

 ---